mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 A quick start to pypsignifit
 ============================

-This document presents two example analyzes of psychometric function data using pypsignifit.
+This document presents two example analyses of psychometric function data using pypsignifit.
 The first example explains how to fit a psychometric function using constrained maximum likelihood as described in the papers by Wichmann and Hill (2001a,b).
 The second example deals with a bayesian approach to fitting a psychometric function.
 Parts of the ideas for